JuliaLang/julia/doc/devdocs/ast.rst

     (SSA) variable inserted by the compiler.

 ``NewvarNode``
-    marks a point where a closed variable needs to have a new box allocated.
+    Marks a point where a variable is created.
+This has the effect of resetting a variable to undefined.

 Expr types